denoland/fresh/docs/canary/getting-started/tutorial.md

 If you now visit http://localhost:8000/about you'll see our newly created counter on the page.
 Click the "increment" and "decrement" button and see the number update in the UI.

+## Deploying

+Congratulations, you've built your first Fresh app!
+You can now continue to [deploy it](#) to publish it on the internet.